Angel's Friends: Episodes

 The cartoon is produced by R.T.I., Mondo TV and Play Entertainment, directed by Orlando Corradi and written by Francesco Arlanch and Francesco Balletta.
-However, the first one who realized the cartoon (26 episodes lasting 20 minutes each) was the Italian company Stranemani, but during the comic festival in Cannes, the version by Mondo TV was chosen, despite the Stranemani version using the same character designs from the comic.
+However, the first one who released the cartoon (26 episodes lasting 20 minutes each) was the Italian company Stranemani, but during the comic festival in Cannes, the version by Mondo TV was chosen, despite the Stranemani version using the same character designs from the comic.

 First season (2009–2010)

 In Italy, Mondo Home Entertainment released the first season in ten DVDs, starting in November 2009.
 DVDs were also sold in Czech Republic (8 DVDs titled Andílci) and Russia (6 DVDs).

-Second season
+Second season (2011–2012)

 Film

 A television movie based on the animated series and settled between the first and the second season aired, in Italy, on 23 April 2011.
 The movie focuses on the Angels attending the Summer School at the Sunny College in Alpinville, where Raf hopes she will not meet Sulfus.
 The Devils show up at the school and Raf tells Sulfus she has fallen in love with someone else.
 Meanwhile, the Earthly ones receive the task of refurbishing the Theatre of Princes (Teatro dei Principi) and organising a play, Romeo & Juliet by William Shakespeare.
 However, they are attacked by a mysterious hooded man who wants them to leave the theatre.
 The Angels and the Devils decide to investigate and find out the truth about Tyco and Sai's fate.
 At last, Raf and Sulfus conclude that they'll decide what to do about their future together once returned to the Golden School for the new term.